jubilant-disco/jubilant-disco/readme.md

 ### Current State

 Our algorithm is in place, database aggregation is functional, and the back end has met MVP.
+There is an additional script ``data-gen/seed-generate.js`` that generates large amounts of seed data that could be used for production-level testing.
 We have a rudimentary front-end drafted out and deployed for visual reference, though it is not functional at this time.